Dre Campbell Farm

 While many gardeners tout the benefits of using coffee grounds in their gardens, avoid using them if you’re hoping to keep these worms away.

-Coffee grounds can actually attract wireworms as worms love to eat the stuff, so it’s best to avoid using them in your garden.
+Coffee grounds can attract wireworms, as worms love to eat them, so it is best to avoid using them in your garden.

 9. Plant Later in the Season